For those thinking of starting, or have just started beekeeping

-Frequently Asked Questions.
-This facility is in the process of changing as it was far too large and clumsy.
+This facility has changed as it was far too large and clumsy.
 The intention is to give short answers here if possible, or guide you to where the information should be if a longer answer is required.
 This website contains thousands of pages of information that can be accessed using the "A to Z" button in the top right hand corner of every page.
 There is also a subject index that will help you to narrow down a search.

-When looking for information be careful of some things that are written.
+When looking for information be careful of some things that are said or written.
 Beekeeping is shot through by myths and poorly established information.
-Some has been handed down, generation after generation, without adequate testing and questioning, some has appeared in recent years as a result of very inexperienced beekeepers trying to teach before they have enough knowledge to do so.
+Some has been handed down, generation after generation, without adequate testing and questioning, some has appeared in recent years as a result of very inexperienced beekeepers trying to teach before they have enough knowledge or experience to do so.
 This includes books, where the same mistakes are copied by successive writers.
 One major source of poor information is "false logic".
 All this gives the beginner with a thirst for knowledge a problem - what do they believe?

-To help get over the problem, this website gives sound information for beginners, but you still need to make contact with beekeepers locally.
+To help get over the problem, this website gives sound information for all beekeepers including beginners, but you still need to make contact with beekeepers locally.
 Some will disagree with methods they are not familiar with, usually through their own lack of experience, but that is part of beekeeping - unfortunately it results in confusion.
-The basics of beekeeping will be similar wherever you are located, but there are going to be variations depending on conditions in your locality e.g. beekeepers in Cornwall, Kerry, Northumberland and Orkney will possibly need different colony management methods.
+The "basics" of beekeeping will be similar wherever you are located, but there are going to be variations depending on conditions in your locality e.g. beekeepers in Cornwall, Kerry, Northumberland and Orkney will possibly need different colony management methods.
 This website is accessed by beekeepers worldwide and the same applies if you live in Finland, Tasmania or Canada.

 We are only just beginning to understand many aspects of bee behaviour.
 We are learning new things all the time, so please consult other reliable sources as well.

 A: A lot less than you will be told!
 Be careful of some of the lists available as they are often "standard" lists copied from elsewhere, with a lot of things you may never use.
-These will just clutter up your shed.
+These will just clutter up your shed with more junk.
 I think the best thing to do is to buy the absolute minimum, then add to it when you have decided that you actually need something.
 It is easy to buy things because you are told you need them, but often you don't.
 Be patient.

 Q: Shall I buy a Beginners kit?

 A: These are usually advertised as "All you need to get started" and to a degree they are, but there are often things you may not want or are of poor quality.
 They usually have fixed contents that can't be changed so you have them, whether you want them or not.
-This means you could have different book, frames, feeder, queen excluder, etc, you have been advised against.
-It is easy to see what is included, then look at the catalogue and see you may save £Xs, but in reality some of what's included could be cheap shoddy imported kit that won't last and not the same as you have priced.
-I suspect the message is clear!
+This means you could have a book, frames, feeder, queen excluder, etc, that you have been advised against.
+It is easy to see what is included, then look at the catalogue and see how much money you may "save", but in reality some of what's included could be cheap, shoddy imported kit, that won't last and not the same as you have priced.

 A: Oh dear!
 This is very complex!
 Just look here and here and you will see several hives, but these are just a small selection.
 Wherever you are in the world the box must suit the bee, and that is usually determined by the prolificacy of the queen.
 This is important because non-prolific queens that are used in many parts of the U.K, Ireland and Europe will have too much room in a large brood box, yet a small box is unsuitable for a prolific queen.
 There are ways of overcoming this problem, such as adding another box, but this doubles the number of frames and increases the amount of work.

 Some frames have long lugs, others have short.
 In general long lugs are only used in the U.K. and Ireland, short lugs everywhere else.
-Most hives have top beespace(TBS), the National and WBC have bottom beespace(BBS) as standard, although they can be TBS.
+Most hives have top beespace(TBS), but the National and WBC have bottom beespace(BBS) as standard.
 Langstroth hives are the most common throughout the world, but the depth of boxes differ in different countries.
 In the U.K. and Ireland the most commonly used hive is the National.
 In Scotland and the North of England the Smith is also common.
 The WBC is losing popularity due to higher cost, the extra number of parts and the higher maintenance required.
 The Commercial and Langstroth are larger hives and are used in areas where prolific queens are popular.